We love our pets, but that doesn’t mean we have to go broke for them to be well-fed.

 Or, search for deals

-You don’t have to sacrifice your favorite brands to save a few bucks, but you need to actively scope out deals.
+You don’t have to sacrifice your favorite brands to save a few bucks, but you need to actively scope out pet food deals.

 Keep an eye out for your pet store’s coupon list, and subscribe to their email newsletters for weekly deals.
 You can also sign up for membership programs at pet stores to earn back rewards and get exclusive offers.